 During your two-year Foundation Training as a junior doctor, you'll need to choose a radiology placement to gain an insight into the work.

 The NHS is the largest employer of clinical radiologists.
 There are also opportunities to work in the private sector, as well as setting up a private practice.
-There is currently a shortage of consultant clinical radiologists.

 Look for job vacancies at:

 - NHSScotland Jobs

 - Jobs.hscni.net - health and social care jobs in Northern Ireland.